JesiraeDong/CURRENT-POS-Redesign/README.md

 # CURRENT-POS-Redesign

 ## **System Overview**
-The **CURRENT-POS-Redesign** is a **digital guest book system** designed for **point-of-sale (POS) environments**.
-It enables customers to leave feedback, share experiences, and interact with AI-powered responses.
-Businesses can collect customer insights through a **machine-learning-enhanced** experience that provides **sentiment analysis and dynamic response generation**.
+The **CURRENT-POS-Redesign** is a **digital guest book system** designed for **point-of-sale (POS) environments** such as cafes and retails.
+It enables customers to leave feedback, share experiences, and interact with AI-powered responses on their own devices.
+Businesses can collect customer feedback through a **machine-learning-enhanced** experience that provides **sentiment analysis and dynamic response generation**.

 The system uses **real-time device communication**, allowing interactions between **a POS interface, an AI-powered backend, and a user-accessible mobile platform**.
 It offers **AI-generated messages, feedback storage, and visualization tools** to improve customer engagement.